vivekhaldkarkte/TrafficControl-/README.md

 ## Project Description

 Traffic control is a decentralized smart contract that allows secure and transparent management of traffic signals.
-It ensures only authorized control, supports emergency overrides, and provides signal state visibility.
+It ensures only authorized control, supports emergency overrides, and provides signal state visibility

 ## Project Vision